A Breast Reconstruction procedure is a surgery that rebuilds a woman’s breasts after their partial or complete removal.

 Depending on the patient, other types of the surgery may need to be performed to achieve desired results.
 One of these is the Latissimus dorsi flap, which tunnels fat, skin and blood vessels from the upper back and to the front of the chest, creating a more natural-looking breast.

 New methods involving tissue support can also be used for breast reconstruction.
 This tissue enables added coverage, supports the implant or positions the muscle as needed.
-If you’re interested in learning more about this type of procedure, schedule a consultation today.
+If you’re interested in learning more about this type of procedure, schedule a Long Island breast reconstruction consultation today!

 When you schedule your consultation with Marotta Plastic Surgery Specialists, you can feel secure that the decision you are making is the right one for you.
 Dr. Marotta’s expertise and skill make him a top Long Island plastic surgeon who enjoys answering your questions.
 Schedule your consultation today to begin your journey to looking good and feeling good.